Dak Prescott Player Prop Bets for NFL Week 11 | Dallas vs. Kansas City 11/21/2021

 Season Stats

-- He has added 91 rushing yards (10.1 ypg) on 26 carries while scoring one touchdown on the ground.
+- He also has 91 rushing yards on 26 carries with one touchdown, averaging 10.1 yards per game.

-- The Cowboys, who rank third in the NFL in points scored, have dropped back to pass 55.1% of the time while opting for the ground attack 44.9% of the time.
+- The Cowboys have called a pass in 55.1% of their plays from scrimmage this year while running the ball 44.9% of the time.
+This offensive attack ranks third in the NFL in points scored.

-- Prescott has thrown 44 passes in the red zone this season, 46.3% of his team's red zone plays.
+- Prescott has attempted 44 of his 286 passes in the red zone, accounting for 46.3% of his team's red zone plays.

 - Click over to SISportsbook and find the latest player props and odds for Prescott's matchup with the Chiefs.